Trolls Band Together: Plot

 Meanwhile, Velvet and Veneer continue to strip Floyd of his essence, and Velvet reveals that she forged Floyd's handwriting and sent a letter to John Dory, in order to bait Floyd's brothers to come and rescue him.
-Furthermore, the siblings' assistant Crimp invents shoulder-pad suits that enhance the extraction, which they plan to use when they capture all of BroZone.
+Furthermore, the sibling's assistant Crimp is tricked and ends up inventing shoulder-pad suits that enhance the extraction, which they plan to use when they capture all of BroZone.

-The Trolls almost made it to Mount Rageous, but once again argue and fail to perform the Perfect Family Harmony.
+The Trolls almost make it to Mount Rageous, but once again argue and fail to perform the Perfect Family Harmony.
 When his brothers decide they will split up again after saving Floyd, Branch scolds them for still treating him like a baby, revealing to them that he lived his whole life alone after their grandmother got eaten.
-Branch makes it to Mount Rageous with Poppy and Tiny, and they locate Floyd, but Velvet and Veneer capture the rest of Branch's brothers, much to his horror.
-The trio escape and free Rhonda who is also captured but meet Crimp, who gives Poppy a hug.
-Meanwhile, Bridget and Gristle eventually stumble into the golf course during their honeymoon but Viva notices them and agrees to help them find Poppy after realizing her mistake.
+Branch, Poppy, and Tiny separate from the others and go to rescue Floyd themselves; feeling guilty, the brothers attempt the same thing but are captured by Velvet and Veneer.
+Meanwhile, Bridget and Gristle eventually stumble into the golf course during their honeymoon; Viva and her Trolls capture them, but learn from them that Poppy was telling the truth about the Bergens.
+Viva allies with them to go aid Poppy.

-With the aid of their new friends, Branch and Poppy confront Velvet and Veneer when they start mingling with their fans, prompting them to drive away in their luxury vehicle in which Branch, Poppy, and Tiny pursue in Rhonda.
+Freeing Rhonda, who had also been captured, Branch and Poppy confront Velvet and Veneer when they start mingling with their fans, prompting them to drive away in their luxury vehicle.
 During the ensuing chase, Velvet and Veneer begin using the shoulder-pads to extract the essence from Branch's brothers in order to put on a show.
-Branch, Poppy and their friends are soon helped by Viva, Bridget, and Gristle, and they rescue Branch's brothers, except for Floyd.
+Viva, Bridget, and Gristle arrive and help to try to rescue the brothers.

 Seeing that Floyd is just about out of essence, Branch tells his brothers that they all simply need to be in harmony.
-They, along with Poppy and Viva, perform the Perfect Family Harmony and break free of their prisons just as Floyd loses the last of his essence, killing him, but he is quickly revived.
+They, along with Poppy and Viva, perform the Perfect Family Harmony and break free of their prisons just as Floyd loses the last of his essence; however, he is quickly revived.
 Veneer, who had been second-guessing Velvet's machinations, publicly confesses everything, and the siblings are sent to prison as Branch and Poppy share their first kiss.

-The Trolls return to Vacay Island and witness BroZone's comeback concert, joined by Kismet, another band Branch was once part of.
+The group returns to Vacay Island and witness BroZone's comeback concert, joined by Kismet, another band Branch was once part of.